 Who Needs Hazmat Training?

-In the US, hazardous materials shipments must comply with complex, stringent regulations.
-Hazmat training is mandatory for managers and employees who prepare hazmat for transportation by ground, air, or vessel.
+Hazardous materials shippers must comply with complex, stringent regulations.
+Hazmat training is mandatory for managers and employees who prepare hazmat shipments for ground, air, or vessel transportation.
 Penalties for non-compliance increase every year.

 For hazmat training violations, the minimum fine is more than $500 per day, per employee.
 Below, you can find guidance and details about US DOT's hazmat training mandate.

-Manufacture packaging for use in transporting hazardous materials; and
+- Manufacture packaging for use in transporting hazardous materials; or

 A brief list of employees who are likely to fit that definition includes anyone who: